Visual-Language-Guided Task Planning for Horticultural Robots: Introduction

-To address these gaps, we propose a VLM-driven framework for task planning in agricultural mobile manipulator robots, aimed at user-friendly crop monitoring in horticultural settings such as greenhouses.
+To address these gaps, we propose a VLM-driven framework for user-friendly crop monitoring with agricultural mobile manipulators.
+The framework enables non-expert users to specify high-level semantic monitoring objectives in natural language, which are then grounded into coordinated navigation, perception, and interaction behaviors for autonomous long-horizon operation in greenhouse environments, rather than relying on manually engineered task specifications or low-level control design.
 Building on prior work that employs LLMs and VLMs for task planning, our approach integrates multiple sources of information—such as camera observations and top-down maps—processed in different ways to support decision making.
 Rather than supplying all this data to the VLM at every step, we encourage the model to query input sources selectively and efficiently.
-This design allows the robot to combine heterogeneous information with available navigation and manipulation primitives to complete instructions successfully.
+This design allows the robot to combine heterogeneous information with available navigation and active vision primitives to complete instructions successfully.
 Our framework supports targeted exploration and data collection driven by natural language commands, offering both flexibility and efficiency.
 To the best of our knowledge, this is the first work to introduce visual-language–guided crop monitoring in agricultural environments.

 In summary, the main contributions of this paper are: \begin{itemize} \item A novel, modular framework for task planning in horticultural environments that interleaves input-source queries with action-primitive callbacks. \item A benchmark for both short and long horizon tasks for crop monitoring in horticultural scenarios, including a lightweight simulation environment. \end{itemize}